AY2425S2-CS2103T-W13-1/tp/docs/UserGuide.md

 ### Importing your contacts: `import`

-Imports the external .json file from target path into the application.
+Imports contacts from the external .json file located at the specfied path into the application.

 Format: `import TARGET_PATH`